Azure/terraform-azure-modules/Contribute.md

 * A module should have as many moudle test files as it needs (at least includes e2e test, unit test, and upgrade test) to evaluate all parts of the module's functionality.
 * Sensitive data should not be stored in the module test files.

-`gitignore`(optional) will specify intentionally untracked files that Git should ignore.
+`.gitignore`(optional) will specify intentionally untracked files that Git should ignore.

 ### Tests before Commit